• About Lovely Etc.

 How to Make DIY Wooden Boxes

 The first step of making DIY wooden boxes is cutting all of your wood.
-This is definitely the most time consuming part of the whole project.
+This is definitely the most time-consuming part of the whole project.

-You can cut all of your pieces on a table saw or take the easy route and just have them cut for you at the store when you buy it.
-I used 1/4 inch thick plywood for my boxes along with 1″x2″ boards for support at the inner corners.
+You can cut all of your pieces on a table saw or take the easy route and just have them cut for you at the store when you buy them.

-I made my boxes 12” wide, 11” deep and 9” high because this worked perfectly for my bookshelves.
-But I am also going to show you how to make these any size you need.
+I made my boxes 12” wide, 11” deep, and 9” high because this worked perfectly for my bookshelves.

 First, these are the measurements I used.

-It is really simple to make these wooden boxes any specific size you need.
-The main thing you need to keep in mind is that you need to cut the two side panels of your boxes 1/2″ shorter than the front and back.
 The bottom panel will also be 1/2″ smaller in both length and width than the overall box size because it will tuck up into the bottom of the box.

-I made a quick graphic to make it super easy to figure out your measurements for any custom size box.
-Just substitute the sizes you want for the height, width, and depth.
+I made a quick graphic to make it super easy to figure out your measurements for any custom-size box.

 (If math makes your eyes roll back in your head, just look away.
 And yes, I was totally a math nerd in school and proud of it.)

-The 1″x2″s used for support don’t really have to be an exact measurement.
 They just need to be around 1 – 2 inches smaller than the height of the box so they aren’t very visible.

 Once all of the pieces are cut, sand any rough edges.
 I think it is easier to also go ahead and prime and paint or stain them before assembling.

 At this point, I painted all of my pieces with a base coat of gray, but I finished painting everything once they were assembled.
-Remember to paint both sides of each piece of wood unless you want the inside of your box to be bare wood.

 Then it is time to assemble everything.
-I made this before I had my new nail gun, so I simply used a hammer and nails.
+I made this before I had my nail gun, so I simply used a hammer and nails.
 You also need wood glue for this part.

 Lay one of the side pieces of your box face down on a table or flat surface.

 Take 2 of your 1″x2″ support pieces and lay them against the outer edges of the wood as shown in the picture below.
-Be sure to leave 1/4” of space below them so there will be room to slide in the bottom at the end.

 Glue these down with wood glue.